Monginis

-Monginis is an Indian multinational pastry and bakery chain based in Mumbai with outlets in different cities in India and Egypt.
+Monginis is an Indian multinational pastry and bakery chain based in Mumbai with outlets in India and Egypt.

 History

-Early in the 20th century, two Italian brothers ran a catering service in Mumbai's Fort precinct, which was popular with the city's European residents.
-In 1958, Monginis catering was taken over by the Khorakiwala family, and became Monginis Foods Private Limited.
-In 1971, the company adopted the franchise model of business, with a stated emphasis on localized production for local tastes.
-It also models itself on the "food boutique" concept, focusing on quality, presentation and service.
-It has thereby expanded its brand and reach across the country with a total worth of about 950 million rupees by 2012.
+Early in the 20th century, two Italian brothers began a catering service in Mumbai's Fort precinct.
+In 1958, the business was acquired by the Khorakiwala family and became Monginis Foods Private Limited.
+In 1971, the company adopted a franchise model of based on localized production.

+By 2012, the company reported an estimated valuation of 950 million rupees.